leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 #check Prod    -- Type u_1 → Type u_2 → Type (max u_1 u_2)
 ```

-To define polymorphic constants and variables, Lean allows us to
+To define polymorphic constants and variables, Lean allows you to
 declare universe variables explicitly using the `universe` command:

 ```lean